v-pbartley/openhack-mc4h/README.md

 # Microsoft Cloud for Healthcare OpenHack

+Point users to IO site use the content below in the IO site

 # Introduction
 Hello and welcome to the Microsoft Cloud for Healthcare OpenHack!
 This live event will take place in online sessions.
 All registered participants will be placed on a team and given instructions for how to log in to the event.